x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/configure-business-hours.md

 5. Click **OK**, and then click **Save**.

-### Use the Shell to specify business hours for a UM auto attendant
+### Use Exchange Online PowerShell to specify business hours for a UM auto attendant

 This example sets the business hours for a UM auto attendant named `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -BusinessHoursSchedule 0.10:45-0.13:15,1.09:00-1.17:00,6.09:00-6.16:30